CrestoneDigital/voxly-documentation/source/settings.rst

     * Default Token Expiration - Defaults to 3500 milliseconds

 If manager is responsible for third party account, within Amazon Developer Alexa Skill > Build > Account Link will find the redirect URIs that are needed in the Third Party Developer Account

+Or at the very bottom of the Account Linking in the Manager, there will be three URLs, these are to be added to your Spotify account.
+It tells Spotify where to redirect after the user allows the skill to use their information.

 .. image:: ./images/redirect_uri.png